eddelbuettel/spotifytop50us/README.md

 ## spotifytop50us -- Show Recent Top Hits in the US

-This repository provides a simple illustration of how to _automate_ a simple data science or statistics task via GitHub Actions.
+This repository illustrates how to _automate_ a data science or statistics task via GitHub Actions.

 ![](https://eddelbuettel.github.io/spotifytop50us/graphs/top50us.png)

 ### Motivation

 A [toot by Brian Keegan](https://mastodon.social/@bkeegan@hci.social/111529520117166799) described the basic idea, [his repo](https://github.com/brianckeegan/SpotifyUSTop50/) contains a basic implementation (in Python, but without chart generation when I checked).
 As this provides a nice example for use in, for example, my [STAT 447](https://stat447.com) class I decided to build on it.

 ### Thanks